wexlergroup/FreeBird.jl/docs/src/quick_start.md

 -  `step_size_up::Float64`: The upper bound of the step size.
 -  `fail_count::Int64`: The number of failed MC moves in a row.
 -  `allowed_fail_count::Int64`: The maximum number of failed MC moves allowed before resetting the step size.
+-  `random_seed::Int64`: The seed for the random number generator.

 Speaking of the Monte Carlo moves, we need to define that too: